Graduate Outcomes is the biggest UK annual social survey and captures the perspectives and current status of recent graduates.

 In the email survey invitation, we will provide a link to the privacy information page on this website which shares detailed information about how your data will be processed, who will receive it, and what they will use it for.
 Read more about your privacy »

 It is not compulsory to complete the survey but we hope you understand the benefit that your input will have for the future of education.
-To opt-out please email [email protected] with this instruction, or let us know when we call you.
+To opt-out please use the opt-out link in the footer of the email invitation, or email [email protected] with this instruction, or let us know when we call you.
+You can also request to opt-out of the survey by contacting your university / college directly.

 If you wish to opt-out of any further contact from your university / college, this must be done through direct contact with your university / college.